devEric69/multilog/README.md

 <h3> Brief summmary of the processing of «MultiLog»: </h3>

 ➔ «MultiLog» is aimed to do <b>IPC</b> (<b>I</b>nter <b>P</b>rocesses <b>C</b>ommunication) between one or some client programs (with ou without GUI), and one IPC server program which can display the received messages.
 </br>

 ![multilog_doc/overwiewFiles/ExampleOfMinimumFilter.png](https://github.com/devEric69/multilog/blob/master/multilog_doc/overwiewFiles/ExampleOfMinimumFilter.png)
-<i>Above, this image shows the (GUI) process\application named «Test multilog», which can store\log and send its inter-process client messages (towards the IPC server and its (GUI) process\application named «Simple IPC log viewer», displayed below).</i>
+<i>↗ Above, this image shows the (GUI) process\application named «Test multilog», which can store\log and send its inter-process client messages (towards the IPC server and its (GUI) process\application named «Simple IPC log viewer», displayed below).</i>

 </br>
 <u>prerequisites ❶:</u></br>